Bradley-Karat/noise_dMRI_ML/README.md

 # noise_dMRI_ML
 Code for the paper "The gain of adding noise: Reduced bias and improved tissue microstructure estimation using supervised machine learning"

-Includes the following files for the proposed noise injection method:
+Includes the following files for the proposed noise injection method specifically to fit a cylinder and zeppelin model:

 **llsFitSH.py** - Fit the spherical harmonics (SH) to the real data using linear least squares.